CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 #### API Server
 API Server mostly remains unchanged.
 But some scenarios (like kubectl log/attach) it needs to talk to a kubelet directly:

 * Find the right kubelet endpoint when it needs to talk to a kubelet instance.

-* Add the admission controller module to allow DaemonSet of system tenant.
+* Add the admission controller module to allow DaemonSet of system tenant only.

 #### API Gateway